Citronella is the commonly used name for a group of familiar plants best known for insect repelling abilities similar to yarrow.

 But does it work for mosquitoes?

-On the positive side, these two grasses are the species used for the production of commercial citronella oil.
+On the positive side, these two kinds of grass are the species used for the production of commercial citronella oil.
 Consumers are most familiar with it in the form of candles, soaps, and natural insect repellent sprays.
 Wrist bands and other products are also available.
 This oil is popular and widely used in aromatherapy as well.

 As mentioned earlier, citronella oil contains the following three main ingredients: Citronellol, citronellal, and geraniol.
 Unlike the more popular mosquito plant citrosa, both species of citronella grass contain all three components in the following amounts (4):